timshicha/cs463-personal-website/README.md

 You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
 However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

+### `npm run deploy`

+Builds the project and pushes the build to branch `gh-pages`.
+To create a commit message on the deployment, use `npm run reploy -m "message"` instead.

+## Deployment

+To deploy your own version of this project on GitHub, you need to clone this repository and create your own remote repository.
+Open the file `package.json` and edit the homepage (line 4) to the URL you'll be deploying the project from.
+If you'll be deploying on GitHub, use `https://<YOUR-GITHUB-USERNAME>.github.io/<YOUR-REPOSITORY-NAME>/`.
+Afterwards, run `npm run deploy` (see above).
+Then, go to your repository, click Settings, click Pages, and deploy from the `gh-pages` branch.
+Any time you want to deploy your updated project, using `npm run deploy` will update the deployment.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).